 I don’t know what I was expecting as we entered her apartment building.
 She almost reminded me of my grandmother with her honest smile, simple bright shirt, and long flowery skirt.

-She warned us, a group of twelve students, that the elevator was small and lacking in air conditioner so we would have to take several trips to reach her floor.
+She warned us, a group of twelve students, that the elevator was small and lacking of an air conditioner so we would have to take several trips to reach her floor.
 Our professor dismissed the suggestion and said the stairs would be fine.

 Once we entered her home, I knew immediately that she was living the life I wanted.
 Her living room walls were decorated with paintings of all different sizes and vibrant colors that seem to explode from their frames.
 She had dozens of trinkets and picture-frames decorating her tables.
 Her office, my favorite room in her apartment, was stuffed to the brim with books and random posters.
 Here was a woman that appreciated the arts.